mpgirro/vollbremsung/README.md

 **0.0.19**

-+ Delete temporary file when mp4 title could not be changed.
++ Fixed a bug where temporary files were not deleted when their mp4 title could not be changed.

 **0.0.18**